5 Signs Your 1-Year Old May Be Autistic

 This site is about the daily life of a family with an autistic member and the moments of glory and the agony of pain.

-On this site, we will expose scenarios from our daily life, and we will share those stories with you.
+On this site, we will expose scenarios from our daily lives, and we will share those stories with you.

-During our everyday life, we are exposed to many products that affect our lives, and we want to share this experience with you by showing as many products as possible.
+We are exposed to many products that affect our everyday lives, and we want to share this experience with you by showing as many products as possible.
 We hope you find it helpful!

 Some relevant articles related to signs of autism in a one-year-old include: